fmhy/edit/index.md

 ---
-title: "Welcome"
+title: Welcome
 layout: home
 description: The largest collection of free stuff on the internet!

 hero:
-  name: "FMHY"
+  name: FMHY
-  text: "freemediaheckyeah"
+  text: freemediaheckyeah
   tagline: The largest collection of free stuff on the internet!
   prelink:
     title: ❄️ Monthly Updates [Dec]